 ABSD Chair lets student success happen in its own time.

-Adult Basic Skills Department (ABSD) Chair Andre’ Jacob is a realist who knows students come to success in their own time.
-As the head of UCC’s ABSD department, he has seen students come and go over the past 20 years.
+Adult Basic Skills (ABS) Chair Andre’ Jacob is a realist who knows students come to success in their own time.
+As the head of UCC’s ABS department, he has seen students come and go over the past 20 years.

 “Some students have the heart to be here, but not the drive,” he said.
 “When students step out, they aren’t seeing the big picture and they haven’t learned to accomplish what they need.
 But when they step back into education, that’s when they take off.”